 Low level adjustment for disability

-The equity loading for low level adjustment for disability is an allocation to support students in mainstream classes who have additional learning and support needs.
+The equity loading for low level adjustment for disability (LLAD) is an allocation to support students in mainstream classes who have additional learning and support needs.

 Every mainstream NSW public school has access to a specialist learning and support teacher who works directly with the school to provide additional support for students and their teachers.